 While our teaching environments have changed drastically over the past eight months, our values have remained and carried us through these challenging times.
 Nonetheless, finding creative ways to infuse those values into remote instruction can be a challenge.
-Islah Tauheed, a 5th grade Bronx, New York teacher and Heinemann Fellow alum, shares her experience in building online community, as using it as tool to foster conversations about racial equity and justice.
+Islah Tauheed, a 5th grade Bronx, New York teacher and Heinemann Fellow alum, shares her experience in building online community, and using it as a tool to foster conversations about racial equity and justice.

 This school year is unlike any we’ve had before as the pandemic has pushed us into virtual spaces.
 However, we still need to make sure that the primary focus in our classrooms is creating environments where children feel safe.
 That safe space is a place where learners can take risks and engage in conversations that may come up around the topics of race and equity.